mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/05.Deployment Planning/default.md

 ![Organization Id](images/Organization-id.png?classes=content-img "Screenshot showing how to find organization id")

-**Create new user with admin priveledges**
+**Create new user with Organization Administrator priveleges**

+We recommend the creation of a new organization administrator for HDM integration.
-We do not recommend using the org administrator credentials directly while deploying HDM.
-Instead we recommend that the steps to create a new user with administrator privileges and use it in rest of the document.
+We refer to this administrator in the rest of the documentation.

 1. Create the new admin user using procedure [here to create new user.](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1CACBB2E-FE35-4662-A08D-D2BCB174A43C.html)
-1. Make sure you give it the **Organization Administrator* role see _Figure 2._
+1. Make sure you give it the **Organization Administrator** role see _Figure 2._

 __Figure 2: Setting role for created user to **Organziation Administrator**__